 It’s lambing season, so the closeups are all from my 1995 children’s book, Mary Had a Little Lamb.

-The 32-page hardcover first edition is out of print, but Mary Had a Little Lamb has been re-released as a board book.
-Read further to learn how some of the illustrations were made.
+The 32-page hardcover first edition is out of print, but Mary Had a Little Lamb has been re-released as a board book. (sorry, it too is out of print) Read further to learn how some of the illustrations were made.

 The barn wall is made from an old weathered shingle and the straw bed is a mixture of real straw and embroidery floss.